tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 ### Step 2: Node Implementation

-Begin by creating a new file named `<operation_name>.rs` in the `src/burn/node/` directory.
-This file will define the structure and functionality of your new operations.
+Create a new file named `<operation_name>.rs` in the `src/burn/node/` directory.
+This file will define the structure and functionality of your new operation.
 By convention, the necessary information for carrying out an operation is encapsulated within a struct named `<operation>Node`.
-For the `Squeeze` operation, we defined a struct `SqueezeNode` that holds necessary information about the input tensor, output tensor, and axes for the operation.
+For the `Squeeze` operation, we defined a struct called `SqueezeNode` that holds necessary information about the input tensor, output tensor, and axes for the operation.

 The core of integrating a new operation involves implementing the `NodeCodegen` trait for your node.
-This trait defines defines how the node generates code during the graph compilation process.
+This trait defines how the node generates code during the graph compilation process.
 The implementation must provide methods to define input and output types, to generate the forward pass code, and to encapsulate the node into the more general `Node` structure.
 Specifically:

-- `output_types` and `input_types` return the tensor (or not) types for the output and inputs of the node, respectively.
+- `output_types` and `input_types` return the tensor (or element) types for the output and inputs of the node, respectively.
 - `forward` generates the Rust code that performs the operation during the execution phase.
 The `quote!` macro is used to generate rust code.
 Ensure that this is syntactically correct using Burn code.